 Ocean freight rates stable ahead of summer peak season

-And as reported today in Lloyd’s Loading List, container shipping executives have begun calling for the supply chain to share the burden of rising fuel costs, which is otherwise set to deliver the container shipping sector with an economic hit of the value of $10 billion.
-Carriers say there is little scope for further deceleration of vessel speeds – which are seen as the ‘last resort’ for lines.
+Container shipping executives have called for the supply chain to share the burden of rising fuel costs, which they describe as an economic hit of the value of $10 billion, with carriers saying there is little scope for further deceleration of vessel speeds – seen as the ‘last resort’ for carriers.

 Ocean Network Express chief executive Jeremy Nixon said the swelling bunkering bill had overtaken the supply and demand issue and become the key concern for carriers.
 The price of IFO 380 bunker fuel in Rotterdam reached $443 per tonne this week, with Brent crude hovering around $80 a barrel — the highest since 2014.